 Steps to fix:

-• If in a link list or action link
+• If in a link list or action link:

-• If in a WYSIWYG field (no "browsing" for internal links necessary - watch this hack!
+• If in a WYSIWYG field (no "browsing" for internal links necessary - watch this trick!
 This works for all links, even if the page is not on a website you have access to!)

 1. Edit the link in question.